3.3 Data Definition Language (DDL)

 ADD email VARCHAR(100);

-Explanation: This command adds a new column named email
+Explanation: This command adds a new column named email to the employees table.

 Example: Modifying a Column